CloudCannon/Jekyll-Tips/_guide/running_jekyll.md

 ### Running Jekyll

 Now let's run Jekyll on the website.
+Open your terminal and run the following commands:

 {% highlight bash %}
-$ cd ~/Downloads/crafty # or wherever you've unzipped the template
+$ cd ~/Downloads/creative # or wherever you've unzipped the template
 $ jekyll serve
 {% endhighlight %}

 Open your browser and go to [http://localhost:4000](http://localhost:4000).
 If all has gone well it'll show the website!
 This may not seem particularly exciting but let me explain what's actually going on here.

 Jekyll is monitoring changes on your website.
 Anytime a file is updated it rebuilds the site, puts the resulting static website in the `_site` directory, then serves it live on port 4000.

 We can leave this running and get on with adding some cool Jekyll features.